akeneo/pim-docs/contributing/documentation.rst

 We're very interested by tutorials or cookbook to explain how to customize the PIM to your project's needs.

-Before to contribute a new entry, thank you to begin by create an `Issue`_ on Github to explain your idea.
+Before contributing on a new entry, please begin by creating an `Issue`_ on GitHub to explain your idea.

 .. _Issue: https://github.com/akeneo/pim-docs/issues